AndreasTraut/kafka_2.13-2.8.0/README.md

 # "Real-Time" Internet-of-Things Project

-I am working on a "Real-Time" app for streaming Internet-of-Things (IoT) data through Kafka and Apache Streams into an App.
+I am working on a "Real-Time" app for streaming Internet-of-Things (IoT) data (e.g. temperature,...) through Kafka and Apache Streams into my app and applying machine-learning prediction algorithms.

 Using: kafka_2.13-2.8.0